spacetelescope/webbpsf/docs/jwst.rst

 obscuration which includes the pupil alignment reference fixture.
 This is called the "CLEARP" pupil.

-Based on the selected filter, webbpsf will automatically toggle the ``pupil_mask`` between "CLEARP" and the regular clear pupil (i.e.
+Based on the selected filter, WebbPSF will automatically toggle the ``pupil_mask`` between "CLEARP" and the regular clear pupil (i.e.
 ``pupil_mask = None``).

+AMI mask geometry is as provided to the WebbPSF team by Anand Sivaramakrishnan.
+To match the orientation of the mask as installed in the flight hardware, the simulated mask model was flipped in X coordinates as of the spring 2019 version of WebbPSF;
+thanks to Kevin Volk and Deepashri Thatte for determining this was necessary to match the test data.

 Slitless Spectroscopy
 ---------------------

-webbpsf provides preliminary support for the single-object slitless spectroscopy ("SOSS") mode using the GR700XD cross-dispersed grating.
+WebbPSF provides preliminary support for the single-object slitless spectroscopy ("SOSS") mode using the GR700XD cross-dispersed grating.
 Currently this includes the clipping of the pupil due to the undersized grating and its